Honda CRF250L: 2017

 For the 2017 model year, the CRF250L continued to compete with the other 250cc dual-sport motorcycles.
 There were two additional models the CRF250LA (ABS) and the CRF250L Rally.
-The ABS can be deactivated quickly via a handlebar button.
+The rear brake ABS can be deactivated quickly via a handlebar button.

 Along with the Rally, the standard model took on the following changes; the engine gained a larger throttle body, new muffler design, revised PGM-FI and airbox, and a larger diameter exhaust header, which increased the engine output by 2HP over the earlier design.
 Styling changes include a revised speedometer with an rpm counter (tachometer), a folding gear lever, and a changed tail light, and the graphics were also changed to fall in line with the new CRF450R MX bike.

 Inspired by the factory CRF450 Rally machine raced in the Dakar by Team HRC, the CRF250L Rally gets the same updated engine as the standard 250L, but it also gets a larger fuel tank, totally new Dakar-style bodywork, handguards, a floating windscreen, skid plate, and even more suspension travel.

 2021

 For the 2021 model year, the CRF300L and CRF300 Rally replaced the 250 versions.

 Changes included the increase in capacity, weight reduction, front-end geometry, and increased fuel capacity (Rally only).
+The main change is the Euro 5 compliant engine that is the same engine on CBR 300R with a different camshaft and the resulting reduced power.